 31'1" - 33'2 1/2"

 Either rod is available by special order.
 The price will be dependent on the dollar/yen exchange rate at that time.

 Domestic shipping plus insurance is $50 via USPS Priority mail.
-The shipping charge will be added to your order automatically.

 International shipping will vary by country, but probably will be about $65.
 Please request a quote before ordering.